Reed-CompBio/spras/docs/tutorial/introduction.rst

 Required software:

 - Conda: for managing environments
+.. add the link to how to download the correct conda env
 - Docker: for containerized runs
+.. add the  the link to download docker
 - Cytoscape: for visualizing networks
+.. add the link to download cytoscacpe
+- Git: for cloning the SPRAS repository
+.. add the link to download github
 - A terminal or code editor (VS Code is recommended, but any terminal will work)
-- Git: for cloning the SPRAS repository
+.. add the link to download VS Code

 Required knowledge: